So I've played a few dozen Stratomatic games and scored them with

 iScore is great at providing team statistics, both within the app and on the website you can have it generate, but for some reason I have not yet found a way to display cross-team or league wide statistics overviews.

-For the updates on my 1992 league I gave here and here, I compiled the league leader stats by hand here in the blogging drafts by going through team stats in iScore team by team.
+here, I compiled the league leader stats by hand here in the blogging drafts by going through team stats in iScore team by team.
 This quickly becomes boring when you repeatedly do it.

 I may have to look for different scoring apps that can generate league wide stats, as well.